Classical Numerical Methods in Scientific Computing

 Author Biographies

-Jos van Kan, Delft University of Technology, Faculty of Electrical Engineering, Mathematics and Computer Science, Department of Applied Mathematics
+Jos van Kan, Delft Institute of Applied Mathematics, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, The Netherlands

 Jos van Kan (1944) graduated in 1968 from Delft University of Technology, Delft, Netherlands, in Numerical Analysis and was assistant professor at the Department of Mathematics of that institute until 2009.
 He wrote several articles on Numerical Fluid Mechanics (pressure correction methods) and has written a multigrid pressure solver for the Delft software package to solve the Navier-Stokes equations.
 He was teaching classes in Numerical Analysis from 1971 until 2009, and wrote several books on the subject.
 Currently he is a retired professor.

-Guus Segal, Delft University of Technology, Faculty of Electrical Engineering, Mathematics and Computer Science, Department of Applied Mathematics
+Guus Segal, Delft Institute of Applied Mathematics, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, The Netherlands

 Guus Segal (1948) graduated in 1971 from Delft University of Technology, Delft, Netherlands, in Numerical Analysis and was part time assistant professor at the Department of Mathematics of that institute until 2013.
 He also worked in the consultancy and numerical software company SEPRA in The Hague, Netherlands.
 He wrote a number of articles on Finite Element Methods and several articles on curvilinear Finite Volume Methods and Numerical Fluid Mechanics.
 He has written a book on Finite Element methods and Navier-Stokes equations.
 He is the main developer of the finite element package SEPRAN.
 He was teaching classes in Numerical Analysis from 1973 until 2013.